shahidhk/kubeformation-hasura/microservices/ui/app/src/staticContent/ProjectInfo.md

 #### Roadmap

 Kubeformation is open to evolution.
-Current goal is to support all managed Kubernetes vendors who support declarative specification.
+Current goal is to support all managed Kubernetes vendors that support declarative specification.

 - EKS support ([#10](https://github.com/hasura/kubeformation/issues/10))
 - Other providers ([#11](https://github.com/hasura/kubeformation/issues/11))